nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 Read FHIR resources
 -------------------

-This part will show how to read FHIR `Patient`_ and `Observation`_ resources.
+This section will show how to read FHIR `Patient`_ and `Observation`_ resources.

-GameBus token, player id, and activity id will be required to send HTTP requests, check :ref:`GameBus section <tutorial3_gamebus:Get activity id>` to get them.
+GameBus token, player id, and activity id are required to send HTTP requests, check :ref:`GameBus section <tutorial3_gamebus:Get activity id>` to get them.